RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/order-history/README.md

 ## Route

 This module is routed as a dynamic module to show user order history.
-It is also used by admin order history module when displaying all users history
-Static modules are always displayed in the interface layout.
 Dynamic modules are only displayed when the interface route is /modules/:module_id where module_id is the configuration identifier of the module.

 ## Exposed functions